The-Yak-Collective/yakcollective/projects/template-project.md

 _Requires_ a single parameter:

 - **`member`** is the ID of a member -- basically, the name of the corresponding file in `/members/`, less the `/.md` extension.
-For example, Venkatesh Rao's member card would be called by passing in `member="rao-venkatesh"`.
+For example, Venkatesh Rao's member card would be called by passing in `member="100041"`.

 There is also an optional paramter: